Table of contents

 The Bidder should provide Technical Proposal content that clearly addresses in sufficient depth the points that are subject to the evaluation criteria against which the proposal will be evaluated.

 Each complete proposal received will be screened, reviewed, and evaluated in accordance with the Call For Proposals solicitation document.
 Evaluators will comprise of the National Research Council - Industrial Research Assistance Program (NRC-IRAP), PWGSC and/or other subject matter evaluators from government departments.

 National Research Council - Industrial Research Assistance Program (NRC-IRAP)

 An evaluation team composed of the NRC-IRAP will perform independent evaluations of the technical proposal based on the information provided and in accordance with the technical evaluation criteria identified in the Call For Proposals solicitation document.
-NRC-IRAP evaluators will be selected based on their relevant experience to the proposal subject matter such as knowledge of innovation, commercialization trends, knowledge of business practices, knowledge of the program's priority areas, or specific knowledge in the technological field of the proposal.
+NRC-IRAP evaluators will be selected based on their relevant experience to the proposal subject matter such as commercialization trends, knowledge of business practices, knowledge of the program's priority areas, or specific knowledge in the technological field of the proposal.
 In addition, as part of the evaluation process, evaluators may perform independent research to verify/validate the information provided in the proposal.
 This strategy is designed to ensure an independent review of the proposal being evaluated.

 Draft resulting contract

 If your innovation is selected to enter the Pool of Pre-Qualified Proposals and successfully matched to a Testing Department, the Contracting Authority will develop a contract based on the following draft resulting contract clauses.